AethernetX/forum-page-tamnet-/README.md

 # Tamnet

 Tamnet is a forum page similar to reddit and quora.
-I's built on Node, Express, EJS and MySql.
+I's built on Node, Express, Express-session, Body-parser, EJS and MySql.

+***DISCLAIMER:***
+This project is not design for production in mind, thus does not include security features.
+Ensure that users are aware that the data being stored is not protected.
+It is recommended to import a library such as bcrypt.

 ## features
 Tamnet includes the following...